The User Pays QS Model

 Use an estimate from us if you need to!
 Whatever that dollar figure is, you need to slot it into your offsite overheads percentage.
 You apply your offsite overheads percentage to every job that you price, and that my little ducklings, is how you cover the cost of QSing.

 The ongoing costs of financially running that job you have won, now that cost is an onsite overhead (or P&G).
-Again, I couldn’t care less if its you doing that job, or your friendly QS, there MUST be allowance of money for that task.
+Again, we couldn’t care less if it's you doing that job, or your friendly QS, there MUST be allowance of money for that task.
 Otherwise you are just working for free, and THAT cost comes out of your PROFIT.

 You should protect your profit as though it is the most precious thing ever….
 It is your reward for being in business, and it is what (is supposed to) make the sleepless nights and early mornings and overall hard yakka of running a business all worthwhile.
 It is NOT there to just help cover your overruns or all the other things you do but don’t charge for.